syansari/game-of-pods/README.md

-## Solutions for Game Of Pods from KodeKloud.com
+## Solution to Game Of Pods challenges from KodeKloud.com